 Canterbury dentist Dr Panagiotis Georgiadis looks at why Invisalign is such a popular orthodontic system

-It is not so long ago that, if you had crooked teeth, you were left with two basic choices; either put up with the way that they looked, or have some rather unsightly and uncomfortable wiring placed into your mouth.
+It is not so long ago that, if you had crooked teeth, you were left with two basic choices; either put up with the way that they looked, or have some rather unsightly wiring placed into your mouth.

 Whilst these older type of braces usually ‘did the job’ quite well they were also extremely visible, sometimes causing the wearer to avoid social events as much as possible.